-The Culver City Department of Public Works maintains the existing sewer lines within the city.
+The Culver City Department of Public Works maintains the Eexisting sewer lines within the city-are maintained by the Culver City Department of Public Works.
 The City's wastewater treatment and conveyance system includes four wastewater treatment and water reclamation plants that LA Sanitation (LASAN) operates.
 LASAN provides service within two service areas: the Terminal Island Service Area and the Hyperion Service Area.
 The Hyperion Wastewater Treatment Plant, which has a design capacity of 450 million gallons per day (mgd), serves the city.
 It is currently functioning at about 275 mgd which is about 61 percent of its capacity.
 Therefore, the plant has a remaining daily capacity of approximately 175 mgd, which would be enough to serve future development facilitated by the plan.